Keep being updated with phanganist.com by following our Facebook page.

 Idioms are phrases of expression that have been embedded into the language of a culture, so much so that people say them naturally - as if the words they speak are the actual meaning of what they are saying.
 This can make things confusing of course if you don’t know the language well.
 It’s like a whole other level of language one has to learn once they’ve learned the meaning of words!

 To understand idioms you have to know the culture that is behind them - you have to get to know its root purpose.
+They are metaphorical and figurative.
+Once understood, they serve as a convenient and expressive feature of language.
+Sometimes, one can express themselves more clearly through an idiom than common language.

 And of course, the same way that you can’t take an idiom literally in the language that it is spoken, you can’t translate an idiom word for word into another language either.
 To “translate” an idiom you have to translate its core meaning, not its words.
 The translation is therefore an equivalence of the idiom.